 Why you need testing in Angular apps?

 Testing makes certain that your Angular app does not crash when users do something unexpected (it is very sure, they will).
-For that, you need to Hire Angular developers to build effective and efficient Angular applications.
+For that, you need to hire Angular developers to build effective and efficient Angular applications.

 Angular apps have a dynamic nature, which means bugs can easily sneak in during development.
 Proper testing helps prevent those nasty surprises.